iTwin/itwinjs-core/docs/learning/ECSqlReference/Pragmas.md

 ## `PRAGMA integrity_check` (experimental)

 1. `check_ec_profile` - checks if the profile table, indexes, and triggers are present.
-Does not check of be\_\* tables.
-Issues are returned as a list of tables/indexes/triggers which was not found or have different DDL.
+Does not check be\_\* tables.
+Issues are returned as a list of tables/indexes/triggers which were not found or have different DDL.
 2. `check_data_schema` - checks if all the required data tables and indexes exist for mapped classes.
-Issues are returned as a list of tables/columns which was not found or have different DDL.
+Issues are returned as a list of tables/columns which were not found or have different DDL.
 3. `check_data_columns` - checks if all the required columns exist in data tables.
 Issues are returned as a list of those tables/columns.
 4. `check_nav_class_ids` - checks if `RelClassId` of a Navigation property is a valid ECClassId.
 It does not check the value to match the relationship class.
 5. `check_nav_ids` - checks if `Id` of a Navigation property matches a valid row primary class.
 6. `check_linktable_fk_class_ids` - checks if `SourceECClassId` or `TargetECClassId` of a link table matches a valid ECClassId.
 7. `check_linktable_fk_ids`- checks if `SourceECInstanceId` or `TargetECInstanceId` of a link table matches a valid row in primary class.
-8. `check_class_ids`- checks persisted `ECClassId` in all data tables and make sure they are valid.
+8. `check_class_ids`- checks persisted `ECClassId` in all data tables and makes sure they are valid.
 9. `check_schema_load` - checks if all schemas can be loaded into memory.

 ```sql